aerospike-community/aerospike-time-series-client/README.md

 ### Benchmarker Simulation

-The benchmarker uses the following values for daily drift and volatility
+The benchmarker uses the above simulator with the following values for daily drift and volatility

 ```java
 public static final int DEFAULT_DAILY_VOLATILITY_PCT = 10;